Gravitational scattering of two neutron stars

 The phenomenology of the scattering process is illustrated in Fig.~\ref{fig:dyn}.
-Configurations with progressively lower $\Jin$ (and fixed energy $\Ein$) undergo quasielastic scattering with increasingly large scattering angles and induced spin aligned with the orbital angular momentum.
-At sufficiently low $\Jin$ and stiff EOS, the stars may come in contact but still scatter apart from each other (cases marked with (*) in Tab.~\ref{tab:res}).
+Configurations with progressively lower $\Jin$ (and fixed-energy $\Ein$) undergo quasielastic scattering with increasingly larger scattering angles.~\footnote{We also observe an increasingly larger star spin induced during the encounter; since quasilocal diagnostics were not enabled for these simulations we cannot quantify this effect.} At sufficiently low $\Jin$ and stiff EOS, the stars may come in contact but still scatter apart from each other [cases marked with an asterisk (*) in Table.~\ref{tab:res}].
 Below a critical threshold value $\Jin^{\rm thre}$ the dynamics become bound ($E_b<0$) due to both GWs emission and mass ejecta triggered by tidal torque.
 In these cases, the stars are captured after the first close encounter and merge.
-Dynamical mass ejection becomes significant already at $\Jin/M^2\lesssim1.6$ and up to ${\sim}1\Mo$ of unbound baryon mass are launched during the close encounter for $\Jin\sim\Jin^{\rm thre}$.
-These ejecta are about two orders of magnitudes (a factor of a few) larger than those from circularized (highly eccentric but initially bound) mergers \cite{Radice:2016dwd}.
-They crucially contribute to lower the binding energy to negative values, as illustrated by Tab.~\ref{tab:res} (Note that some of the material might fallback at larger timescale).
+Dynamical mass ejection becomes significant already at $\Jin/M^2\lesssim1.52$ and up to ${\sim}0.1\Mo$ of unbound baryon mass are launched during the close encounter for $\Jin\sim\Jin^{\rm thre}$.
+These ejecta are about 1 order of magnitude larger or comparable to those from both circularized (highly eccentric but initially bound) and dynamical capture (initially unbound) mergers \cite{Radice:2016dwd, Papenfort:2018bjk, Chaurasia:2018zhg, Neuweiler:2025lte}, depending on the initial angular momentum.
+They crucially contribute to lower the binding energy to negative values, as illustrated by Table.~\ref{tab:res} (note that some of the material might fall back at larger timescale).
 From the simulated sequence we estimate the threshold $\Jin^{\rm thre}/M^2\approx (1.25+1.22)/2=1.235$ ($\Jin^{\rm thre}/M^2\lesssim 1.31$) for the SLy (MS1b) case.

-The scattering angle $\chi^{\rm NR}$ for each simulation sequence in shown in Fig.~\ref{fig:scata} (top panel). $\chi^{\rm NR}$ is computed from the star trackers following the polynomial extrapolation procedure used in previous work on black hole scattering, \eg~\cite{Damour:2014afa}; uncertainties are evaluated by summing in quadrature the independent uncertainties due to grid resolution and to the polynomial extrapolation.
-Our simulations probe scattering angles up to $\chi^{\rm NR}\sim 225^\circ$, after which the dynamical capture regime settles in.
+The scattering angle $\chi^{\rm NR}$ for each simulation sequence is shown in Fig.~\ref{fig:scata} (top panel).
+Our simulations probe scattering angles up to $\chi^{\rm NR}\sim 220^\circ$, after which the dynamical capture regime settles in.
 Significant deviations from the black hole case $\chi^{\rm NR}_0$ are visible for $\Jin/M^2\lesssim1.75$.